Jung Hoo Lee

 Jung Hoo Lee (born August 20, 1998) is a South Korean professional baseball outfielder for the San Francisco Giants of Major League Baseball (MLB).
 He has previously played in the KBO League for the Kiwoom Heroes.

 Lee won the KBO League Rookie of the Year Award in 2017 and the KBO League Most Valuable Player Award in 2022.
 He won five consecutive Golden Glove Awards from 2018 to 2022.
-Lee has also played for the South Korea national baseball team at the 2019 WBSC Premier12, 2020 Summer Olympics and the 2023 World Baseball Classic.
+Lee has also played for the South Korea national baseball team at the 2019 WBSC Premier12, 2020 Summer Olympics, and the 2023 and 2026 World Baseball Classic.

 He is the son of Lee Jong-beom, a star player in the KBO league and with the nickname "Son of the Wind," earning the younger Lee the moniker "Grandson of the Wind."

 Early life

 Lee was born on August 20, 1998, in Nagoya, Japan, when his father was playing in Nippon Professional Baseball (NPB) for the Chunichi Dragons.
 After his father signed with the KIA Tigers in 2001, the family moved to Gwangju, South Korea.
 They moved to Seoul in 2012 upon his father's retirement where Lee was enrolled in Whimoon Middle School and then Whimoon High School, a prestigious sports-focused high school.

-It is said that his father was initially against his son becoming a baseball player and tried to introduce him to other sports, but eventually gave in on the condition that Lee batted left-handed, despite being a right-hander.
+It is said that his father was initially against his son becoming a baseball player and tried to introduce him to other sports, but eventually gave in on the condition that Lee batted left-handed, despite being naturally right-handed.
 Upon doing this, he began to look up to Japanese star Ichiro Suzuki, who was also a right-handed thrower/ left-handed batter, and picked the number 51 as his jersey number to honor him.
 In a profile of his father, a 7-year old Jung-hoo was already attracting attention for his natural skill and commitment to the sport.

 Professional career

 Nexen / Kiwoom Heroes

 The Nexen Heroes selected Lee in the first round of the 2017 KBO League draft (held in 2016) as an infielder along with Kim Hye-seong, his future teammate and friend.
 Following spring training, Lee was included on the team's Opening Day roster at age 18 without playing in the KBO Futures League - the KBO minor leagues.
 Converted into an outfielder, Lee became the first rookie out of high school to appear in every game for a KBO team.
-He finished the season batting .324/.395/.417 with 2 home runs, 47 RBIs, 12 stolen bases, and 179 hits, which set a new rookie record for hits.
+He finished the season batting .324/.395/.417 with two home runs, 47 RBI, 12 stolen bases, and 179 hits, which set a new rookie record for hits.
 At the conclusion of the season, Lee was voted KBO League Rookie of the Year Award.